 We held design workshops with key people from the Sense Marketing team.
 We ran through the Sense brand, key brand assets, reviewed inspirational and competitor sites, and showed a set of initial mood-board ideas we had prepared.

-Taking the mobile wireframes as a basis, we put together an interactive wireframe built on WordPress.
-The prototype was used to flesh out layouts and journeys through the site.
-It also allowed Sense content editors to start considering and creating content.
+Taking the mobile wireframes as a basis, we created an interactive prototype built on WordPress.
+This prototype was used to flesh out layouts and journeys through the site.
+It also allowed Sense content editors to start creating content.

 Particular emphasis was given to navigation.
 Flyout menus were used (with a strong focus on keeping them accessible) enabling users to get directly to important content from every page of the site.